ThatGhost/RosaDB/PROJECT_OVERVIEW.md

 -   Reads on a specific cell instance are strongly consistent.
 -   For cross-cell queries (`SELECT` without `USING`), read consistency is on a per-cell-read basis.
 The query does not operate on a single, global snapshot of the entire database, prioritizing availability and performance.

+#### 3.2.4.
+Schema Evolution & Row Format
+To support schema evolution (i.e., adding or dropping columns), the on-disk format for serialized rows was updated.
+Each `CellInstance` row is now prefixed with an integer indicating the number of columns present when it was written.

+-   **On Read**: When `RowSerializer` deserializes data, it reads this column count first.
+If the current schema has more columns than the persisted data (e.g., after an `ADD COLUMN`), the missing columns are treated as `null`.
+-   **On `DROP COLUMN`**: This versioning enables a safe data migration.
+The `CellManager` reads each row using its original schema, creates a new row conforming to the new (smaller) schema, and overwrites the old data.

 ### 3.3.
 Server (`RosaDB.Library/Server`)

 -   **Communication**: Implements a `TcpListener` for standard queries and a WebSocket listener for managing real-time subscriptions.